Chelsea bounces Dortmund to reach Champions League quarters

 Chelsea team news, lineup options

-OUT: N’Golo Kante (hamstring), Thiago Silva (knee), Edouard Mendy (shoulder), Armando Broja (knee), Mason Mount (abdominal), Cesar Azpilicueta (concussion)
+OUT: N’Golo Kante (hamstring), Thiago Silva (knee), Edouard Mendy (shoulder), Armando Broja (knee), Mason Mount (abdominal/suspension), Cesar Azpilicueta (concussion)

 Your Chelsea side tonight! 🔵#UCL pic.twitter.com/n1zekhgzvN